farhan-hasib/custom-handwritten-number-recognition/README.md

-# Custom Handwritten Digit Recognition
+# Custom Handwritten Number Recognition

 A Handwritten Number Prediction program made with Python, TensorFlow, Keras and other Python modules.
 Trained with the popular MNIST dataset.